Izak09/CaptureNova/README.md

 This website consists of advanced CSS and HTML code, which contribute to the beautiful appearance of the website.
-It is also optimized and can integrate with mobile devices.
+It is optimized for integration with mobile devices and is a prime example of a responsive website, as it adjusts according to your screen size.

 Here are the code sources:

 HTML CODE -------> https://github.com/Izak09/FOTOMATIC/blob/main/FOTOMATIC/index.html

 CSS CODE -------> https://github.com/Izak09/FOTOMATIC/blob/main/FOTOMATIC/style.css

+-------------------------HOW TO USE IT?-------------------------

+- Copy and paste the code into any code editor
+- Click on the 'run' button to activate the website